dtbootcamp/web/zz_notes/slides-notes.md

   - Color
   - Opacity
   - Gradients

-- talk about the @font-face attribute and other ways of using external fonts and unicode characters
+- talk about the @font-face attribute, other ways of using external fonts, the concept of fallback fonts and how to use unicode characters.
 - talk about text shadows
 - mention CSS compilers like Sass and Less (just that they exist and why they are useful --we obvious aren't going to teach them).